fi3te/VLToDo/README.md

 * Vocabulary book view
 * Query: automatic font size
 * Statistics
-* Usage of Google Drive API in a separate plugin
 * Sounds
 * Add the possibility to cancel imports/exports
 * Save DB operations for synchronization